-Since its appointment, there have been no transactions as Dalriada has not accepted any payments into the Scheme, either by way of contribution or transfers in so there have been no transaction costs.
+- i.
+Since its appointment, there have been no transactions as Dalriada has not accepted any payments into the Scheme, either by way of contribution or transfers in so there have been no transaction costs. - ii.
 Under the terms of its appointment, the fees of Dalriada and its advisers fell as a debt due from the employer.
-However, this company was dissolved in 2015.
-In this situation the terms of appointment set out that fees should be met from Scheme funds.
+However, this company was dissolved in 2014.
+In this situation, the terms of appointment set out that fees should be met from Scheme funds.

+iii.
 Due to the mismanagement of the Scheme by its previous trustees and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.

-The Scheme has incurred costs (including legal costs) of £177,956.09 over the year in question.
-This figure includes accrued costs of £81,837.31 which has not been billed due to lack of funds.
-As there are no funds in the Scheme to meet these, a cost sharing agreement has been entered into with other schemes to which Dalriada was appointed to under the same bulk appointment.
-These other schemes have met the costs of this scheme.
-As a recovery has now been made, the costs met by the other Schemes have been reimbursed.
+The Scheme has incurred costs (including legal costs) of £6,307.56 (excluding VAT) over the year in question.
+The Scheme has incurred additional legal costs of £6,768.56 as a result of work connected with the recovery of funds from Quantum Life.
+As there are no funds in the Scheme to meet costs, a cost sharing agreement was entered into with other schemes to which Dalriada was appointed to under the same bulk appointment and also other schemes connected to the Quantum Life investment.
+These other schemes have met the legal costs of the Scheme related to Quantum Life and funds recovered to the Scheme to date have been used in part to reimburse a proportion of the legal costs incurred by these other schemes (related to Quantum Life) and, also, to meet the Scheme's other legal costs.
+Dalriada's own costs remain outstanding and at risk of not getting paid.
+Some funds have been retained to meet anticipated essential costs related to a claim on the FCF.